uclaacm/hackschool-f20/session-7-intro-react/README.md

 input box.
   * we continually set the text inside the input box with this `value={inputText}`
-* `onChange` is another special built-in prop included by React.
-It is set to a handler function that takes in a parameter that is set equal to the event that triggered this fuction call.
+* `onChange` is another special built-in prop.
+It takes in a handler function that takes in a parameter holding event that triggered the function.
 In this case, the event is the user typing in letters to the input box.
-* `updateInputBox` takes the event and extracts where it came from `event.target`.
-This will be equal to the `<input>` element. `event.target.value` gets us the value of the text currently typed into the `<input>` box.
+* `updateInputBox` takes the `event` and extracts where it came from with `event.target`.
+This will be equal to the `<input>` element.
+* `event.target.value` gets us the value of the text currently typed into the `<input>` box.

 After adding this, we should be able to type into the